 New York City, given the dynamics of high-density populations and differing ideas on what is acceptable or not, the current New York City administrative code assets that any knife carried openly is illegal unless

 (a) it is being used for or transported immediately to or from a place where it is used for hunting, fishing, camping, hiking, picnicking or any employment, trade or occupation customarily requiring the use of such knife;”

 In addition, it is also unlawful to carry a knife with a blade 4” or more if you are in a park, on the street or in any public location/building.
-You may read further on the specifics of this law HERE.

 The danger of possession of an unwarranted knife is further elaborated under the legislative findings which led to the enactment of the law.
 Here are some of them: